Urtinotherium

-Urtinotherium (meaning "Urtyn beast") is an extinct genus of paracerathere mammals.
+Urtinotherium (meaning "Urtyn beast" in Ancient Greek) is an extinct genus of paracerathere mammals.
 It was a large animal that was closely related to Paraceratherium, and found in rocks dating from the Late Eocene to Early Oligocene period.
 The remains were first discovered in the Urtyn Obo region (now Dorbod Banner, Ulanqab) in Inner Mongolia, which the name Urtinotherium is based upon.
 Other referred specimens are from northern China.